ckaraguzel/artify/README.md

 # Overview

 We fine-tuned several pre-trained Convolutional Neural Network (CNN) models (resnet18, densenet121) to classify paintings based on their painters.
 This project does not involve genre classification and exclusively focuses on the identification of the painter.
-We used a dataset of paintings of 7 painters (Claude Monet, Georges Braque, Pablo Picasso, Paul Cezanne, Pierre August Renoir, Salvador Dali, Vincent Van Gogh) and hence our model can only provide more accurate results for the paintings of these particular painters.
+We used a dataset of paintings of 7 painters (Claude Monet, Georges Braque, Pablo Picasso, Paul Cezanne, Pierre-August Renoir, Salvador Dalí, Vincent Van Gogh) and hence our model can only provide more accurate results for the paintings of these particular painters.
 We created an application [Artify_App](https://huggingface.co/spaces/hmutlu/Artify) based on our best performing model.

 # Dataset

 The dataset comprises a collection of paintings by notable artists across different art movements.
 Each image is labeled with the painter's name, forming the basis for the supervised learning model.
 We downloaded the data from: https://www.kaggle.com/datasets/antoinegruson/-wikiart-all-images-120k-link

 # Preprocessing Steps: